MatthiasDroste/COPYandPAY/java/mavenServlet/README.md

 ## Usage

-**Prerequisites**: This guideline assumes that you have Eclipse with a maven plug-in (m2e), egit and Java >= 1.6 installed, see the Tools section below for more info.
+**Prerequisites**: This guideline assumes that you have Eclipse with a maven plug-in (m2e), egit and JD K>= 1.6 installed, see the Tools section below for more info.

 ### Import the project to Eclipse:

+* Open the Git-Perspective.
+If you've already cloned COPYandPAY, click on "Add an existing local git repository" (otherwise click on the "clone a git repository" button).
-In "Git Repositories" view, rightclick on the mavenServlet-folder -> import projects -> import existing Projects -> Finish
+* Rightclick on the mavenServlet-folder -> import projects -> import existing Projects -> Finish

 ### Run the project:

-Rightclick on project in the eclipse package explorer -> Run as -> Maven build -> enter in Goals: tomcat:run
+In the Java-Perspective, rightclick on project in the eclipse package explorer -> Run as -> Maven build -> enter in Goals: tomcat:run

 Call it on http://localhost:8080/mavenServlet/payment